trezor/trezor-firmware/core/docs/testing.md

 ```sh
 sudo pip3 install pipenv
 ```
-In the `frezor-firmware` checkout, install the environment:
+In the `trezor-firmware` checkout, install the environment:
 ```sh
 pipenv sync
 ```